dddrrreee/cs140e-25win/labs/what-did-we-learn.md

  - We're going to have to fight for this room next year so let us know if you have interesting bio facts that we can use in the argument.
- - Mildly debating doing a 140e II where we build out the OS into something real, go to riscv, do SMP and maybe do a virtual machine monitor.
+ - Mildly debating doing a "140e II" where we build out the OS into something real, go to riscv, do SMP and maybe do a virtual machine monitor.
 Let us know if that would be something you'd take.